A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems

 Neuromorphic engineering aims to replicate neural computation using analog, digital, or mixed-signal circuits that mimic the asynchronous, event-driven, and massively parallel architecture of the brain~\cite{mead_neuromorphic_1990,Indiveri25,chicca_neuromorphic_2014,schuman_survey_2017,neftci_data_2018,yang_neuromorphic_2020}.
 In the analog and mixed-signal domains, subthreshold transistor operation and current-mode designs have naturally emerged as powerful techniques for implementing power-efficient circuits emulating neuronal dynamics~\cite{poon_neuromorphic_2011,chicca_neuromorphic_2014}.
-Subthreshold circuits exploit the exponential current-voltage relationship of \glspl{fet} near the threshold voltage to generate nonlinearities at ultra-low currents, while current-mode design allows direct addition and subtraction of signal, several orders of magnitude of current ranges despite limited voltage headrooms~\cite{mead_neuromorphic_1990}.
+Subthreshold circuits exploit the exponential current-voltage relationship of \glspl{fet} near the threshold voltage to generate nonlinearities at ultra-low currents, and current-mode design allows direct addition and subtraction of signals, across several orders of magnitude of current ranges despite limited voltage headrooms~\cite{mead_neuromorphic_1990}.
 Most modern silicon neuron designs for large-scale analog and mixed-signal implementations are based on variations of compact \gls{iandf} models~\cite{thakur_large-scale_2018,Wunderlich_etal19}.
-Their efficiency, robustness, and compactness make them highly scalable, but come at the cost of missing most of the key dynamical features needed to emulate biological neuromodulation in silicon, and reproduce richer behaviors such as robust bursting, rest-spike bistability, or rebound spiking and bursting.
-More than biological curiosities, these features play a central role in creating diverse temporal patterns, enabling context-dependent information processing, and supporting the emergence of different behavioral states.
-These rich behaviors, and the ability to flexibly switch between them, are crucial for tasks like robust locomotion, rhythmic pattern generation, sensory filtering, or behavioral switching~\cite{avery_neuromodulatory_2017,mccormick_editorial_2014}.
-Reproducing this range of dynamical behaviors in compact and low-power neuromorphic hardware remains a challenge to date, as it involves using larger neuron models containing various nonlinear interactions between a larger number of state variables across multiple timescales.
-Some works have started addressing this issue~\cite{hynna_silicon_2007,yu_biophysical_2011,liu_bionn_2023}, but do not achieve the level of integration and power efficiency that large scale integration requires.
+Their efficiency, robustness, and compactness make them highly scalable but come at the cost of missing most of the key dynamical features needed to emulate biological neuromodulation in silicon.
+More than a biological curiosity, neuromodulation is a fundamental neural mechanism for generating diverse temporal patterns, enabling context-dependent information processing, and supporting the emergence and regulation of different behavioral states.
+The ability to flexibly switch between dynamical regimes is crucial for functions including rhythmic pattern generation, sensory filtering, and behavioral switching~\cite{avery_neuromodulatory_2017,mccormick_editorial_2014}.
+Reproducing it in compact, low-power neuromorphic hardware remains a challenge to date, as it involves using larger neuron models containing various nonlinear interactions between a larger number of state variables across multiple timescales.
+Some works have started addressing this issue~\cite{hynna_silicon_2007,yu_analog_2010,liu_bionn_2023}, but do not achieve the level of integration and power efficiency required by large-scale integration.